oxylus-tech/oxylus/docs/source/guide/20-frontend.rst

 - **5**: applications navigation (reflect the structure provided by ``panels.py``);
 - **6**: user menu;
 - **7**: panel's content or views;

+Panel and view title and navigations will be rendered in the top bar.
+A view can also provide extra actions and buttons there, such as showing list filters.
+Note: filters are available for all list views, while the list itself is handled by the model panel component.

+Panels can have a provided state which will be rendered when required (such as processing API request, or error display).

 Panels